liguowang/dcon/README.md

   * column-8: Probability of homozygous SNP
   * column-9: Probability of heterozygous SNP
   * column-10: Label.
 "Hom" or "Het"
+  * column-11: Distance used to rank SNP.
+Contamination calculated from SNPs with smaller distance is more reliable.
-  * column-11: Contamination percentage calculated from this individual SNP.
+  * column-12: Contamination percentage calculated from this individual SNP.

 3. **prefix.overall_contamination.R**
   * R script to generate **prefix.overall_contamination.pdf**